-GENERAL INFORMATION ABOUT THE CITY OF SAN JOSÉ AND SANTA CLARA COUNTY
+GENERAL INFORMATION ABOUT THE CITY OF SAN JOSÉ AND THE SANTA CLARA COUNTY

 The following information concerning the Santa Clara County (the "County") and the City of San José (the "City") is included only for the purpose of supplying general information regarding the area of the District.
-The Bonds are not a debt (or a pledge of the full faith and credit) of the City, the County, the State or any of its political subdivisions, other than the District, is liable therefor.
+The Bonds are not a debt (or a pledge of the full faith and credit) of the City, the County, the State or any of its political subdivisions, other than the District, and neither the City, the State nor any of its political subdivisions, other than the District, is liable therefor.

 The historical data and results presented in the tables that follow may differ materially from future results as a result of economic or other factors.
-For more information on the impact of the COVID-19 pandemic, see "SECURITY FOR THE BONDS - Disclosure Relating to COVID-19" herein.
-See also references to COVID-19 in the section entitled "PROPERTY TAXATION", and in APPENDIX A under the heading "DISTRICT GENERAL INFORMATION" and "STATE FUNDING OF EDUCATION; RECENT STATE BUDGETS."
+For more information on the impact of the COVID-19 pandemic, see "SECURITY FOR THE BONDS - Disclosure Relating to COVID-19 Pandemic" herein.
+See also references to COVID-19 in the section entitled "PROPERTY TAXATION", and in APPENDIX A under the heading "DISTRICT GENERAL INFORMATION" and "STATE FUNDING OF EDUCATION: RECENT STATE BUDGETS."